JumpTask logo

 9. Translator or interpreter

-Introverts thrive in quiet environments, so translation work can be a great choice.
+Introverts thrive in quiet environments, so translation jobs can be a great choice.
 It’s solo and remote, requiring deep concentration.
 Introverts can work through written text or pre-recorded audio and communicate with clients via email or secure portals.

 You can earn a decent pay as translators charge $26 per hour on average.
 Also, some translators charge per project, so you can choose the option that suits your financial needs.